prithivjp/avsdmux4x1_3v3/README.md

 ## View Schematic and Waveforms
 The following steps should be followed to view the schematic and waveforms:
-1. Clone the repositary in your desktop.
+1. Clone the repositary in your desktop or down load the zip file and extract all files into
+your pc.
 The three different .asc files are of three different applications
    of analog multiplexers.
 2. Open the .asc file directly or open LTspice first and follow the following steps
    ``` File > Open > Select the .asc files. ``` I'll suggest you to follow the later